bem-site/bem-method/method/bem-for-css/bem-for-css.en.md

   }
   ```

-* Add or partially change a block's appearance on another redefinition level.
+* Add to or partially change a block's appearance on another redefinition level.

   `common.blocks/button/button.css`